 When is the last time you used your parking brake?
 Unless you drive a vehicle with a manual transmission, chances are slim.
 This could be a mistake.
 Over time, the cables and connections in your emergency, or parking, brake can corrode and crumble.
 By using your parking brake, you are ensuring that it is operable when you really need it.
 Keep in mind that this is not actually a “parking” brake, but one that is supposed to be used if your regular brakes fail.
 You don’t want to find out that your parking brake broke apart on the inside when you need it the most.

 Your first inclination if you experience a tire blowout will be to hit the brakes.
 This can cause an accident that could have been avoided.
 If you experience a tire blowout, gently press the accelerator until you have regained some control over your car.
 Once you have, let up on the accelerator and let your car coast to a stop on its own.
 You will maintain better control and cause less damage to your vehicle this way.
 It seems counter-intuitive, but applying the brake can cause some very real problems when a tire explodes.

 It is really not that difficult to drive safely.
 In fact, you have been doing it for years.
 But have you been doing all of what has been discussed above?
 Chances are you either didn’t learn these things in your driver’s education course or you’ve forgotten them.
 Try to implement them the next time you drive to increase your safety.
 Over time, they will become habitual just like your other good-driving habits.

-If you happen to be involved in a vehicle collision in West Palm Beach, reach out to our experienced team of car accident attorneys.
+If you happen to be involved in a vehicle collision in West Palm Beach, Fort Lauderdale, or Orlando, reach out to our experienced team of car accident attorneys.
 We will review the details of your case at no cost to you and advise you of your options.
 You may be entitled to compensation for any injuries you sustained as well as property damage.
 Call today.